This blog may contain affiliate links. Read our disclosure policy for more info.

-If you’ve decided to follow this blog and drive yourself to Milford Sound from Te Anau then you’ve made a great choice.
-With that said, this means you need to book your cruise before you go.
-This is where it gets tricky and booking the right cruise departure time is important.
+If you’ve decided to follow this blog and drive yourself to Milford Sound, then you’ve made the right choice, however, it means you need to book your cruise before you go!

-I recommend booking this small-group tour with Cruise Milford at 1:45 pm.
-It’s a great cruise on a small vessel which means you can get as close as possible to the action.
-If you need more time, there is this 3:15 pm scenic cruise but it is on a larger vessel.
+I recommend booking this small-group tour with Cruise Milford at 2:45 pm.
+It’s a great cruise on a small vessel, which means you can get as close as possible to the action.
+If you need more time, there is this 3:15 pm scenic cruise, but it is on a larger vessel.

-If you plan on staying at the Milford Sound Lodge then you should instead spend the entire day exploring Milford Road, enjoy the sunset at the Milford Sound foreshore, and then do your cruise first thing the next morning.
-The best part about this is that Milford Sound is generally very quiet in the mornings before all the tour buses from Queenstown arrive.
+If you plan on staying at the Milford Sound Lodge, then you should instead spend the entire day on the road, enjoy the sunset at the Milford Sound foreshore, and then do your cruise first thing the next morning.
+The best part about this is that Milford Sound is quiet before lunchtime when the tour buses arrive.